LLMs · OrevateAI

 Stage 1: Supervised Fine-Tuning (SFT)

-First, you take a pre-trained LLM and fine-tune it on a smaller dataset of high-quality prompt-response pairs.
-These pairs are often created by human labelers who write ideal answers to specific questions.
-This step adapts the model to follow instructions and generate desired outputs in a supervised manner.
+Initially, a pre-trained LLM is fine-tuned on a curated dataset of high-quality prompt-response pairs.
+These pairs are often generated by human labelers who craft ideal answers to specific prompts.
+This step conditions the model to follow instructions and generate outputs that align with desired formats and styles in a supervised manner.

 Stage 2: Reward Model Training

-This is where the human feedback really kicks in.
-You take prompts and generate multiple responses from the SFT model.
-Human labelers then rank these responses from best to worst based on criteria like helpfulness, accuracy, and safety.
-This ranking data is used to train a separate ‘reward model’.
-This reward model learns to predict which responses humans will prefer, assigning a score (a reward) to any given output.
+This stage is where human feedback becomes central.
+The SFT model generates multiple responses to a given prompt.
+Human labelers then rank these generated responses from best to worst, based on predefined criteria such as helpfulness, accuracy, coherence, and safety.
+This preference data is subsequently used to train a separate ‘reward model’.
+The reward model learns to predict which responses humans are likely to prefer, assigning a numerical score (a reward) to any given output based on its predicted desirability.

 Stage 3: Reinforcement Learning Optimization